Curriculum

 Could “Wild” live in Little Paxton?

-Why can’t a Meer Kat live in the North Pole?
+Why can’t a Meerkat live at the North Pole?

 Year Three topic questions